MarkusMueller-DS/Synthetic-Data-Generation/README.md

   - `synthetic`: generated data from the different methods and models
 - `environments`: txt-files to build the various python environments
 - `eval`: python scripts for evaluation
+- `notebooks`: some EDA and evaluation notebooks used to test code
 - `results`
   - `plots`: t-SNE and distributions of real and synthetic data
   - `tabele`: excel files containing the results of data quality and clf performance